Lunafly: 2013: First album Fly To Love, music show debut

-On 7 March, Lunafly announced their official fanbase name, "Lukies".
-The name was announced through their official Facebook, stating: “The literal meaning of the name LUKIE is ‘Lunafly’s Kingdom is Eternal’, while the hidden meaning is that Lunafly strives to remain humble and hardworking and keep their attitude as they are right now, as rookies in the music industry, even after they become more famous and more well known around the world...”.
-To decide on the name, a contest was held from 27 February to 5 March, and whoever chose the name ‘LUKIE’ was rewarded with an autographed CD.
+A contest to decide the fandom name was held from 27 February to 5 March, with the winner being awarded an autographed CD.
+On 7 March, Lunafly announced their official fanbase name, "Lukies", meaning that "Lunafly's Kingdom is Eternal", and that Lunafly aims to remain humble and hardworking even after achieving success.

 On 17 March, Lunafly announced their comeback through their official Facebook.
-They would be releasing their first album, "Fly To Love", on 3 April.
+They would be releasing their first album, Fly To Love, on 3 April.
 They also released a teaser image featuring all three members.
 As opposed tho the more serious, monochrome, and simple image they had been giving before, this teaser gave off a more colorful and rock image, with bold colors, bright outfits and the members giving off a playful vibe.
 Following the full member teaser, they released three more solo teasers for the individual members.
 They also released a video teaser through their official YouTube account.

 On 2 April, the boys released the music video for their title song "Fly To Love", after releasing the full album.
 The song was, again, composed by the members themselves.
 The upbeat song expresses the desire to break out from a mundane relationship and go on vacations around the world as a couple.
 Keeping international fans in mind, the two part album also featured an English version of every Korean track.

 They performed their single for the first time at the GOGOS2 club in Hongdae, Seoul later on the same day.
 International fans were able to watch the full 90 minute live concert on their USTREAM channel.
-They performed for the first time on a live music broadcast with "Fly To Love" on 4 April, on ‘M!
-Countdown’, a show that features live performances of K-Pop idols.
-They also performed their song on ‘Music Bank’ and ‘Inkigayo’, bothsimilar programs.
+They performed for the first time on a live music broadcast with "Fly To Love" on 4 April, on M!
+Countdown, a show that features live performances of K-Pop idols.
+They also performed their song on Music Bank and Inkigayo, bothsimilar programs.
 They didn't win any of the performances, but nevertheless the song was still loved by fans all over the globe.